AdebolaShelby/sql/README.md

 # Creating a SQL database and executing queries to analyze data and generate reports.

 I created a MySQL database for an e-commerce company that stores various types of data, including inventory information, invoicing details, customer records, order data, and employee information.
 After establishing the database, I performed queries to analyze the data and generate reports.
-I utilized several functions and clauses, such as SELECT, FROM, INNER JOIN, OUTER JOIN, USING, WHERE, GROUP BY, WITH ROLLUP, HAVING, ORDER BY, CASE, EXISTS, ANY, IN, and Subqueries.
+I utilized several functions and clauses, such as SELECT, FROM, INNER JOIN, OUTER JOIN, USING, WHERE, GROUP BY, WITH ROLLUP, HAVING, ORDER BY, CASE, EXISTS, ANY, IN, Subqueries, and Views.

 # Analysis
 ## Aggregate function using union